Georgia Man Who Shot An Officer And Fired On Law Enforcement In A 10-Hour Standoff Arrested Without Incident

 — David Domingue (@dominguephotog) April 28, 2018

 Special Agent J.T.
-Ricketson told The Telegraph that considering the massive number of shots fired, there is still much to uncover in the matter.
+Ricketson told the Telegraph that, considering the massive number of shots fired, there is still much to uncover in the matter.
 They have interviewed all of the officers involved and are speaking with the neighbors.

 “There were a lot of shots, and that’s what’s going to take us so long,” Ricketson said.